dinhdc/docker/README.md

 - Deploy container updates in a rolling always-up design
 - Create the config utopia of a single set of YAML files for local dev, CI testing, and prod cluster deploys

-# After taking this course, you'll be able to:
+## After taking this course, you'll be able to

 - Use Docker in your daily developer and/or sysadmin roles
 - Deploy apps to Kubernetes
 - Make Dockerfiles and Compose files